Houston school employee shot by former student, police say | Education

 - United States

-An employee at a Houston charter school was shot and wounded by a former student, police said.
+A former student of a Houston charter school shot and wounded a school employee on campus Friday morning before quickly surrendering to police, authorities said.

-Houston Police Chief Troy Finner said a 25-year-old man surrendered after being surrounded by police at YES Prep Southwest Secondary on Friday.
+The shooting happened at about 11:45 a.m. at YES Prep Southwest Secondary, a charter school that serves students in sixth through 12th grades.
+Houston Police Chief Troy Finner said the man shot through the school's door, then shot the employee in the back.

-The shooter shot a door, then entered the school, where he shot a school employee in the back, Finner said.
-He did not identify either person by name and said the school employee was taken to a hospital after getting care from police.
+The employee was in serious condition at a hospital, Finner said.
+No students were hurt, the school said in a statement.
+Police did not release the name of the wounded employee or the shooter but said they were able to quickly identify him because he was a former student.
+A line of students in masks streamed out of the school just before 1 p.m., holding their hands up to show officers they were not carrying a weapon.
+Multiple students told reporters that they saw blood while leaving the building.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)